 The Institute’s mission is ambitious but clear: work to shape and elevate the conversation surrounding these issues through rigorous research and public outreach.
 Having just celebrated its 10th Anniversary, the Institute is redefining the way policymakers, community leaders, and innovators address the problems of our day by distilling and promoting the transformational power of disruptive innovation.

 With the onboarding of the new Vice President of Development, the Institute is making a commitment to expand its philanthropic outreach, with the goal of building its donor base and raising more funds to support its mission.
-There are significant future funding opportunities for the new Vice President to pursue, as well as important convening opportunities with prominent business leaders.
+There are significant, promising funding opportunities for the new Vice President to pursue, as well as important convening opportunities with prominent business leaders.

 The right candidate will have proven success in implementing, growing, and managing a high-performing development program, as well as a proven ability to partner with organizational leadership.
 In particular, s/he will have experience in successful major donor acquisition strategies and working with partners to support a comprehensive development effort.